enormandeau/github_tutorial/README.md

-# Unofficial Introduction to GitHub for Scientists
+# Unofficial Introduction to Git and GitHub

 ## WARNING!